mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 In other words, if you are angry, if you are mad at somebody, the whole world is mad. *[He laughs.]* If you see the human world with disoriented mind, the whole world is disoriented.
 Do you understand?

 That is so-called peace and harmony, coming in, interacting together.
 You cannot say which is top, which is bottom.
 When you show the front, that’s it: whole world is front.
 When you show the back, whole world is back.
-That is, Dogen Zenji says, when one side appears, the other side is darkness.
+That is, Dōgen Zenji says, when one side appears, the other side is darkness.

 So next time I can explain that, a little more about this to you.
 Okay.